 The arguments in angle brackets for the Enable or Disable block specify the exception types allowed to be propagated or postponed, respectively.
 Specifying no exception types is shorthand for specifying all exception types.
-Though a nonlocal exception being propagated may match with more than one exception type specified in the Enable or Disable block due to exception inheritance (see Sections 5.3.2, p.
-69 and 5.8, p.
-81), it is unnecessary to define a precise matching scheme because the exception type is either enabled or disabled regardless of which exception type it matches with.
+Though a nonlocal exception being propagated may match with more than one exception type specified in the Enable or Disable block due to exception inheritance (see Sections 5.3.2 and 5.7, p.
+83), it is unnecessary to define a precise matching scheme because the exception type is either enabled or disabled regardless of which exception type it matches with.

 '''

-Event Done {};
+Event E {};

 Coroutine C {

 void main() {

 try {

-Enable {

-// allow nonlocal exceptions
+Enable { // allow nonlocal exceptions

-for (;;) {

 ... suspend(); ...

-}
+// disable all nonlocal exceptions

-} catch( Done ) { ... }
+} catch( E ) { ... }

 public:

+C() { resume(); }

+// prime loop

 void mem() { resume(); }

 };

 void uMain::main() {

-C c;
+C c:

-for ( int i = 0; i < 5; i += 1 ) c.mem();

-// deliver nonlocal exception

-Resume Done() At c;
+Resume E() At c; // exception pending

-// trigger pending exception
+// trigger exception

 c.mem();

 }

 '''